 Try to drink 1,5 – 2 liters of water a day and avoid drinking more than 1 or 2 cups of coffee (with caffeine) a day.
 Smoothies are healthy but also contain a lot of (natural) sugars, one glass a day is advised.

-Avoid raw red meat as this can contain toxoplasmosis.
+RAW MEAT – avoid raw red meat (steak – roast beef – ossenworst – filet americain – carpaccio – steak tartare) as this can contain toxoplasmosis.
 This parasite can cause complications in your pregnancy.
 It can be found in raw meat and on the droppings of young cats.
 So, only eat your meat cooked properly/’well-done’ and wear gloves when working in the garden or when cleaning the cat litter.

-Listeria is a germ which does not usually cause problems in people who are not pregnant.
+CHEESE – soft unpasteurized / au lait cru cheese camembert – brie – roquefort – gorgonzola – etc. This can cause listeria which is a germ that usually doesn’t cause problems in non-pregnant people.
 However, pregnant women are more likely to become infected with listeria and it sometimes causes miscarriage, stillbirth or infections in the baby after birth.
-Foods which are most at risk of carrying listeria are:
+However not all soft cheese like camembert and brie are unpasteurized!
+Most of them are safe to eat.
+Check the packaging.

 - Undercooked meats.
 This may occur in some pre-cooked meats and pre-prepared meals.
 Make sure all meat foods are cooked until piping hot.